EricSihaoLin/article-summary/README.md

 ### Charles Dickstein's Comments:
 Perhaps Netflix is working on a way to A|B test films before a wide release.
 That would be a very innovative way to preview films.

+### Christine Welch's Comments:
+This was very interesting to see the logged information of what seems like a more organic interaction when you watch the episode itself.
+It doesn't surprise me that Netflix is retaining user data long after occurrence, but it is still disheartenings.
+Likewise to hear that this information was shared without reluctance only because of the status of the inquiring party.